Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

+In the same panel, for weaker coupling ($\Omega_R/\Omega_\rmv=0.005$), no visible modification is observed, as the beatings become apparent only after extremely long times (not shown in the figure).
+For ultrastrong coupling ($\Omega_R/\Omega_\rmv=0.5$) considered in Fig.~\ref{fig:collective_vib}(b), even the short-time dynamics are modified by the cavity.
+This is a distinctive feature of ultrastrong coupling compared to strong.
 Next, in Fig.~\ref{fig:collective_vib}(c), we detune the cavity from the vibrational mode by setting $\omega/\Omega_\rmv=1.2$ and observe that for strong coupling ($\Omega_R/\Omega_\rmv=0.05$, orange line) no modification is observed.
 This striking finding highlights the importance of resonant coupling in modifying molecular vibrations in the strong coupling regime.
 This behavior aligns with the experimental observations in polaritonic chemistry, where the light-matter interaction is in the strong coupling regime, and modifications of the chemical reactivity occur mainly on resonance ~\cite{Hutchison2012, Hutchison2013, Lather2019, SimpkinsScience, EbbesenNMR, Murakoshi}.

 Under ultrastrong coupling ($\Omega_R/\Omega_\rmv=0.5$, black line), on the other hand, the collective vibrations are modified even off-resonance.
 Thus, we find that ultrastrong coupling has two important advantages compared to strong coupling: it allows for off-resonant and short-time modifications of the vibrational dynamics.
 These important features are also visualized in Fig.~\ref{fig:collective_vib}(d) where the beating period $T$ sharply peaks around the light-matter resonance for strong coupling (blue line), while for ultrastrong coupling, the curve broadens significantly.
+Thus, under ultrastrong coupling, molecular vibrations can be modified off-resonance as the beating period broadens around the cavity-molecule resonance (see Fig.~\ref{fig:collective_vib}).
+This phenomenon could inspire new experimental approaches and deepen our understanding of vibrational dynamics in cavities.

 Before continuing, we should discuss the values of the relevant experimental parameters required to observe the phenomena shown in Fig.~\ref{fig:collective_vib} in the strong and ultrastrong coupling regimes.
 Assuming a terahertz Fabry-P\'{e}rot cavity with frequency $\omega=2\pi \times 1 \, \rm{THz}$ and effective cross-sectional area $\mathcal{A}=1 \, \upmu \mathrm{m}^2$.
 The molecular mass is assumed to be $m=4\times 10^3 \, m_e$, where $m_e$ is the electron mass, the magnitude of the molecular dipole moment for simplicity is assumed to be one in units of fundamental charge $\mu_0=1e$, and the molecular vibration frequency is equal to the cavity mode $\Omega_\rmv=\omega=2\pi \times 1\,\rm{THz}$.
 Given these parameters to reach collective strong coupling $\Omega_{R}/\Omega_\rmv=0.02$ the number of collectively coupled molecules needs to be $N\approx 10^7$, while for ultrastrong coupling $\Omega_{R}/\Omega_\rmv=0.2$ we need $N\approx 10^9$.
 Thus, the cavity-induced collective beatings we uncover occur for the relevant parameters typically reported in polaritonic chemistry experiments ~\cite{HuoReview2023, JoelReview, Ruggenthaler2023}.
 The same range of parameters will be used in what follows, where we focus on local vibrational dynamics.